Stirling numbers of the second kind

 The Stirling numbers of the second kind can be characterized in terms of the following recurrence relation:

 Let us now show that the recurrence formula follows from the enumerative definition.
-Evidently, there is only one way to partition objects into group (everything is in that group), and only one way to partition objects into groups (every object is a group all by itself).
-Proceeding recursively, a division of objects into groups can be achieved by only one of two basic maneuvers:
+Evidently, there is only one way to partition n objects into 1 group (everything is in that group), and only one way to partition n objects into n groups (every object is a group all by itself).
+Proceeding recursively, a division of n objects a1,…,an-1,an into k groups can be achieved by only one of two basic maneuvers:

 -